VirtoCommerce-archieve/vc-azure-api-app/README.md

 # VirtoCommerce API App
-This is a VirtoCommerce Azure API App [API App](http://azure.microsoft.com/en-us/documentation/articles/app-service-api-apps-why-best-platform/ "What are API Apps?") for deployment into the Azure App Service.
+This is a VirtoCommerce Azure [API App](http://azure.microsoft.com/en-us/documentation/articles/app-service-api-apps-why-best-platform/ "What are API Apps?") for deployment into the Azure App Service.
 This API App implements integration points with VirtoCommerce platform api using Azure Logic Apps.

 ## More Information ##
 The VirtoCommerce Azure API App uses [VirtoCommerce.Client](https://www.nuget.org/packages/VirtoCommerce.Client/ "library") to consume VirtoCommerce Web Api.